TikaFlow/bash-sql/README.md

 > prototype: md5(`str`)

-Calculates an MD5 128-bit checksum for the string.
+Calculates an MD5 128-bit checksum for the `str`.
 The value is returned as a string of 32 hexadecimal digits, or NULL if the argument was NULL.